alexandrenavarro/Model01-Firmware/README-WHY-MY-PERSONAL-LAYOUT.md

 * You can have a kind vi mode like with leader plugin.

 ## Cons
-* Can't let backspace or space pushed to type multiple times, you have to use fn+backspace or cut+left to do it or fn2+space, but preferred because of the need to have quick access to numpad, altgr layer and _.
+* Can't let backspace or space pushed to type multiple times, you have to use cut+left to do it or NumPad+space, but preferred because of the need to have quick access to NumPad and altGr layer.
-* Alt + Tab is not accessible as I want (nevertheless accessible only with left hand, better than a classical placement) but I don't find better solution or a way to it.
+* Alt+Tab is not accessible as I want (nevertheless accessible only with left hand, better than a classical placement) but I don't find better solution or a way to it.
 * Need to unpress backspace (or use cut + left) to fix an error when you type number.
 * Windows manipulations are not accessible with only the left hand.
 * Find no real solution for the pointer through a plugin keyboard (the official mouse plugin is not really useable for real life) or the add trackpoint/trackpad on the keyboard.